scottshambaugh/mpl_stereo/README.md

 # mpl_stereo
 Matplotlib add-on to make [stereograms](https://en.wikipedia.org/wiki/Stereoscopy).

 Stereograms can significantly enhance the interpretability of 3D data by leveraging human binocular vision.
-Instead of trying to imagine how the flat projection on a page would look in real life, stereograms give us "3D glasses" for 2D data with just our eyes.
+Instead of looking at a flat projection on a page, stereograms give us "3D glasses" for 2D data with just our eyes.

 It takes some practice to be able to view the stereoscopic effect for the first time, but the effort is well worth it!